 Materials and deposit properties

-TWI goes on to explain that if a material is available as a welding wire, it can generally also be used to manufacture parts by arc-based AM.
-TWI has deposited materials including carbon and low alloy steels, stainless steel, nickel-based alloys, titanium alloys and aluminium alloys.
+TWI goes on to explain that if a material is available as welding wire, it can generally also be used to manufacture parts by arc-based AM.
+TWI has deposited materials including carbon and low alloy steels, stainless steel, nickel-based alloys, titanium alloys and aluminum alloys.
 For many of the materials, the deposit properties are similar to those expected from weld metal in a joint.
-The notable exceptions to this are precipitation strengthening aluminium alloys (Al-Mg) and titanium alloy Ti-6Al-4V.
+The notable exceptions to this are precipitation strengthening aluminum alloys (Al-Mg) and titanium alloy Ti-6Al-4V.